iambriccardo/books-backend/CICD-REPORT.md

 The second set of settings defines all the Environment Variables, by looping on a local map.
 These variables contain sensitive information which should not be hard-coded in the repository: for this reason, their values are defined in Terraform Cloud, and referred to simply as `var.` inside the repository.

+### Cross Platform Deployment

+A possible future improvement is the support of different cloud providers.
+For reasons stated in the upcoming section, this project was deployed using AWS, and Terraform was configured to build an infrastructure on said cloud provider.
+However, it is possible to further generalize the current pipeline in order for it to support multiple providers.

+First, the pipeline should provide a way to choose the cloud provider: the most basic approach would be to define some keywords to be specified in commits' messages (eg: *AWS*, *Azure*, *Google*).

+Next, it is necessary to configure Terraform so that it can behave differently according to the required cloud provider.

+A first approach to this was to restructure the Terraform directory using modules: by creating a new module for each provider, and configuring the root module to coordinate those modules, this could be possible.
+However, every execution of `terraform apply` would trigger every module, and therefore deploy on all cloud providers.
+There exists a `-target=` parameter, but it can only be used to target a specific resource to be planned or applied (eg: *elastic_beanstalk_environment*), and it is not applicable to target a whole module.

+The simpler approach would be to define different Terraform directories, one per different cloud provider.
+Then, the *provision stage* in the `main.yml` should be modified, by having the `working-directory:` parameter point towards the directory related to the chosen cloud provider.

 ## AWS

 ### Motivations